speedd-project/speedd/speedd-ml/docs/Installation.md

 $ cd LoMRF
 $ sbt publishLocal
 ```
-Once you have successfully build and published `auxlib`, `Optimus` and `LoMRF` projects, you can either build a standalone version or a "cluster" version.

 ## LPSolve installation instructions
 Weight learning of SPEEDD ML requires LPSolve to be installed in your OS.